-Linux v6.7 was released on Sunday, January 7th.
-I already wrote up a post highlighting the SELinux and audit changes that were submitted during the merge window, however there were additional changes that went in during the release candidate process which are described below.
+18 Sep 2024 tags: audit lsm selinux Linux v6.11 was released on Sunday, September 15th.
+I already wrote up a post highlighting the LSM, SELinux, and audit changes that were submitted during the merge window, however there were additional changes that went in during the release candidate process which are described below.

 SELinux